gorjanradevski/dave/README.md

 - Construct multimodal prompts
 - Run inference with Gemini/OpenAI or your own models
 - Evaluate predictions against ground truth
+- Reproduce the main results in the paper

 ---